 A total of 90 patients from both sexes underwent CABG were enrolled at from inpatient of The National Heart Institute, Cairo, Egypt.
 Their BMI was 25 up to 29.9 kg/m2, and their ages were between 55and 65 years.
 They were recruited after one week of the CABG.
 The patients were hemodynamically stable, conscious, and capable of performing physical tasks.
-Patients with the following conditions excluded from were this study: Hemodynamic instability (mean arterial "systolic more pressure 160mmHg and less than 100 mmHg"," diastolic more than 100 mmHg and less than 60mmHg", Large pneumothorax ,pulmonary embolism, Neuromuscular disorders such as (peripheral neuropathy, Myasthenia gravis), Active hemorrhage , hemoptysis, Poor cognition and mentality, peripheral vascular disorders in the lower limbs, such as (deep vein thrombosis (DVT), intermittent claudication), musculoskeletal disease such as (osteoarthritis, rheumatoid arthritis, osteoporosis, sarcopenia, fibromyalgia),epidermal lesions at the site of NMES application, intolerance to electrical stimulation, any change in skin sensitivity, pacemaker electrical or prosthesis, renal or hepatic diseases and metabolic disorders such as diabetes mellitus.
+Patients with the following conditions were excluded from this study: Hemodynamic instability (mean arterial blood pressure "systolic more than 160mmHg and less than 100 mmHg"," diastolic more than 100 mmHg and less than 60mmHg", Large pneumothorax ,pulmonary embolism, Neuromuscular disorders such as (peripheral neuropathy, Myasthenia gravis), Active hemorrhage ,hemoptysis, Poor cognition and mentality, peripheral vascular disorders in the lower limbs, such as (deep vein thrombosis (DVT), intermittent claudication),musculoskeletal disease such as (osteoarthritis, rheumatoid arthritis, osteoporosis, sarcopenia, fibromyalgia),epidermal lesions at the site of

+NMES application, intolerance to electrical stimulation, any change in skin sensitivity, pacemaker or electrical prosthesis, renal or hepatic diseases and metabolic disorders such as diabetes mellitus.

 Figure 1 is a flowchart illustrating the selection criteria.